how to say “direction” in Hebrew

 how to say “quality” in Hebrew

-אֵיכוּת listen and repeat Can’t read Hebrew yet?
-The Hebrew word for quantity takes כַּמָּה listen and repeat – how much? – and adds the וּת- listen and repeat ending, rendering כַּמּוּת listen and repeat – the “how-much-ness” of something.
-Likewise, the word for quality takes ְאֵיך listen and repeat – how – adds the same ending, and yields אֵיכוּת listen and repeat – or…
+אֵיכוּת Can’t read Hebrew yet?
+The Hebrew word for quantity takes כַּמָּה – how much? – and adds the וּת- ending, rendering כַּמּוּת – the “how-much-ness” of something.
+Likewise, the word for quality takes ְאֵיך – how – adds the same ending, and yields אֵיכוּת – or the “how-ness” of something.
+For example: …

 how to say “to put down on paper” in Hebrew